RESTful-Drupal/restful/README.md

 # RESTful best practices for Drupal

-This module achieves a practical RESTful for Drupal following the best practices.
+This module achieves a practical RESTful for Drupal following best practices.

 ## Concept
 The following also describes the difference between other modules such as RestWs and Services Entity.